hcilab/wams/README.md

 ## Installation

-You will need to install [node.js](https://nodejs.org/en/).
-This should also install `npm`.
+You will need to install [node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Once they are installed, go to your app folder, where you want to install `wams` and run the following commands:

 ```bash
 git clone https://github.com/nick-baliesnyi/wams.git